What Is Debt Consolidation and How Does It Work?

 Cons

-• You may not qualify: If you don't have good or excellent credit, you may have a hard time getting approved for a balance transfer card or a low-interest debt consolidation loan.
+• May not qualify: If you don't have good or excellent credit, you may have a hard time getting approved for a balance transfer card or a low-interest debt consolidation loan.
 Even if your score is in good shape, you may not get the terms you're looking for if you have a significant amount of debt.

-• There may be upfront fees: You'll be hard-pressed to find a balance transfer credit card that doesn't charge a balance transfer fee on a 0% APR promotion.
+• May be upfront fees: You'll be hard-pressed to find a balance transfer credit card that doesn't charge a balance transfer fee on a 0% APR promotion.
 While you can get a personal loan with no origination fee, your options may be limited if your credit isn't near perfect.
 While these fees aren't necessarily a deal-breaker, don't forget to include them when calculating your potential savings.

-• It could lead to more debt: While consolidating your debt can put you in a better position to pay down your debt, it doesn't change the circumstances that put you in debt in the first place.
+• Could lead to more debt: While consolidating your debt can put you in a better position to pay down your debt, it doesn't change the circumstances that put you in debt in the first place.
 Unless you have a clear plan for avoiding more debt, freeing up available credit on a credit card with another card or a personal loan could put you in danger of racking up another balance.

 Should You Consolidate Your Debt?